BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 - Typically, using omnidirectional microphones to capture instrument sounds may not get you the best results.
 This is because they can’t distinguish between instrument tunes and noise.

-- To achieve a well-balanced vocal mix, place two room mics over the vocalist’s position but facing away from unwanted sounds.
+- To achieve a well-balanced vocal mix, place two mics over the vocalist’s position but facing away from unwanted sounds.

-- Finally, when using cardioid and hyper-cardioid microphones, you need to pay more attention to their positioning.
+- Finally, when using cardioid mics and hyper-cardioid microphones, you need to pay more attention to their positioning.
 Of course, you need to turn them towards the sound source.
 But, you must also make sure the mic’s rejection face is towards other musicians.